 In 2010, the Americans with Disabilities Act (ADA) was revised to include several changes to the ground area beneath the structures.
 Ramps, travel routes without barriers and a more suitable surface material were also required if someone wanted their playground to be compliant.
 It also defined more types of play that should be represented.
 Even parks that complied with these would often not include those with disabilities.
 Around the world, definitions of accessibility can be even less clear.
 In 2013, the Leisure and Cultural Services Department of Hong Kong stated that 70% of their 659 playgrounds were inclusive, but the Hong Kong Committee for UNICEF found only 4.5% of them equipped with inclusive facilities.

 While someone in a wheelchair might be able to enter the playground physically, they would still be barred from most of the activities.
-They could be blocked from the paths to a multilevel structure that are too narrow, or they might sink into the mulch, which is still considered ADA-compliant.
-Even a child who has no difficult physically accessing the structures may have difficulty in overstimulating environments or pieces that are hard for someone with low-vision to see.
+They could be blocked from the paths to a multilevel structure that are too narrow, or they might sink into the engineered wood fiber, which is still considered ADA-compliant.
+Even a child who has no difficulty physically accessing the structures may have difficulty in overstimulating environments or pieces that are hard for someone with low-vision to see.
 So while they can still technically use the playground, they can’t really play on it.
 Accessibility is not equal to full inclusivity.

 Inclusivity ensures that kids of all abilities can enjoy what a playground has to offer.
 The playground is designed for all and includes a variety of options.